xen0n/autojump-rs/README.md

 timings are like this, with a database of the same size:

 ```
-time ./autojump/bin/autojump au
+$ time ./autojump/bin/autojump au
 /opt/store/src/autojump-rs
 ./autojump/bin/autojump au  0.15s user 0.02s system 97% cpu 0.178 total

-time ./autojump-rs/target/release/autojump au
+$ time ./autojump-rs/target/release/autojump au
 /opt/store/src/autojump-rs
 ./autojump-rs/target/release/autojump au  0.04s user 0.01s system 96% cpu 0.051 total
 ```

-And, of course, the port no longer interacts with Python in any way, so the virtualenv-related crashes are no more.
-Say goodbye to the dreaded `ImportError`'s *every `$PS1` in a virtualenv with the system-default Python*!
+And, of course, the program no longer interacts with Python in any way, so the virtualenv-related crashes are no more.
+Say goodbye to the dreaded `ImportError`'s *showing every `$PS1` in a virtualenv with the system-default Python*!

 ```